asvinwin123/kubernetes-hello-world/README.md

 ```
 get the minikube ip using
 minikube ip
-in browser open to see the hello wrold app running in port 30001,
+in browser open the following url to see the hello wrold app running in port 30001,
 http://minikubeip:30001
 ```